 Incognito strive to create breath taking and fast paced performances that re-tell traditional stories in their own unique style.
-The team will return to the Edinburgh festival this August with an original play, "Tobacco Road" that tells the story of the gangs of London in the 1920's, a show that promises to be as exciting as it is stylish.
+The original incognito theatre company will return to the stage this Christmas with their brand new work-in-progress performance of “the net kill”, a bombastically silly original comedy in the company’s award winning physical style.

-With thanks to The Pleasance, Greenwich Theatre, Soho Playhouse NYC, Dulwich College, Kathryn Norton-Smith, JAGS, Base Contracts.
+With thanks to The Pleasance, Greenwich Theatre, Soho Playhouse NYC, Dulwich College, Kathryn Norton-Smith, JAGS, Hkyaf, Lindsey mcalester Base Contracts.